iamthetwodigiter/MangaX/README.md

   **Note:** Both `-start` and `-end` can be used at the same time.

   ## Contact [thetwodigiter](https:telegram.me/thetwodigiter) in case of any issues or to request features.

+  ## NOTE: Download the entire repository as zip and keep the *binaries* folder and *MangaX - Manga Downloader.exe* file in the same folder.
+Else the downloader will throw error.